-The Chair schedules the meetings and agendas in consultation with management, and the CEO provides management updates and oversee the process whereby the Board receives full, timely and relevant information to support the Board's decision-making obligations.
+The CEO is expected to set Board meeting schedules and agendas and oversee the process whereby the Board receives full, timely and relevant information to support the Board's decision-making obligations.
 The chairperson of each Board committee is expected to be responsible for ensuring that any written mandate of the committee for which he or she serves as chairperson is adhered to and that the objectives of each committee are accomplished.